Longwater1234/WedemyServer/README.md

 ### Redis v5

 This app uses Redis for 2 things: Caching, and Storing User sessions.
 You can download Redis (macOS & Linux) from https://redis.io/download.
-Windows users should download latest from https://github.com/tporadowski/redis.
+Windows users should download latest .exe from https://github.com/tporadowski/redis.
 If you prefer the Cloud instead, you could try Redis Cloud at: https://redis.com/try-free/.
 Or you could set it up with docker.
 Remember to replace _host, password and port_ for redis inside `application.yml` to match your running Redis instance.